dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * [ClassTree](https://docs.oracle.com/en/java/javase/17/docs/api/jdk.compiler/com/sun/source/tree/ClassTree.html), in this case for *interfaces*, *enums*, *records*, etc.

-In chapter 5, we learned some basic rules about *access modifiers* and *static members*, and these basic rules also hold for interfaces, enums, records etc. Some additional rules may exist for these specific kinds of types.
+In chapter 5, we learned some basic rules about *access modifiers* and *static members*, and these basic rules also hold for interfaces, enums, records etc. The same is true for what we learned in chapter 6 about *overriding* etc. Some additional rules exist for these specific kinds of types.

 ### Implementing interfaces